FNS-Division/inframapkit-documentation/docs/index.md

 This documentation is aimed at a technical audience, including those who will fine-tune models to suit their analysis needs and those who wish to contribute to the development of the platform.

 Many of the tools in this platform are inter-related.
 The outputs of some models are required to run dependent models.
-For an overview of the end-to-end analysis workflow and the model dependencies, start with the [Model Integration Framework](integrations.md).
+For an overview of the end-to-end analysis workflow and the model dependencies, start with the [Model Integration Framework](integrations.md) then read about the individual models.